Key Biscayne: 1920s to 1950s

-In February 1926, William Matheson entered into an agreement with D. P. Davis (a land developer, not related to Waters Davis) to develop and re-sell the northern half of Key Biscayne, including all of what is now Crandon Park and about half the present Village of Key Biscayne.
+In February 1926, William Matheson entered into an agreement with D. P. Davis, a land developer unrelated to Waters Davis, to develop and re-sell the northern half of Key Biscayne, including all of what is now Crandon Park and about half the present Village of Key Biscayne.
 Davis had experience with turning submerged or partially submerged land into prime real estate, having created the Davis Islands in Tampa and Davis Shores near St. Augustine.
 Later in 1926, the City of Coral Gables incorporated with Key Biscayne, which was included in its boundaries.
 There were dreams of a bridge to the island, making Key Biscayne the seaside resort for Coral Gables, as Miami Beach had become for Miami.

 Obstacles to the project arose.
 In March 1926, the U.S. government auctioned off some lots on Key Biscayne that had been retained when the rest of the island was transferred to the State of Florida.
 The Mathesons wanted to have clear title to all of their land, and determined to outbid other interested parties for it.
 They ended up paying US$58,055 for a total of 6.84 acres of land, a record price per acre for the auction of U.S. government land up to that date.
 On September 18, 1926, the Great Miami Hurricane crossed over Key Biscayne on its way to Miami.
 Although there were no deaths on the island, most of the buildings were destroyed or badly damaged.
 Many of the plantings were lost, including half of the coconut trees.
 The Mathesons rushed to restore their plantation, replanting and buying new equipment to replace what was lost.
 They soon had 30,000 coconut trees replanted on 900 acres.
 D. P. Davis could not meet his contract; he declared bankruptcy and disappeared en route to Europe by ship.